Are you dealing with a dental emergency?

-All Brite Dental is your emergency dentist providing care as soon as you need it.
+All Brite Dental can provide emergency dental care at our dearborn dentists as well as our Brownstown Office.
 When you call our office, we will also provide advice on how to handle your situation until you can make it into the office.

 Do I need emergency dentistry?
 Call us if…